 This category is designed to recognise the talents and achievements of someone who has been in a Leadership position for not more than 3 years.
 They may have come from another industry or may have been employed in the aged care sector and have stepped up into a leadership position over the last 3 years.

-To qualify for this category, the individual/individuals must have been employed for not more than 3 years within the aged care services sector.
-This can include suppliers to the sector and those in the provision of care – community, home care and residential aged care.
+To qualify for this category, the individual/individuals must have been employed in a leadership position for not more than 3 years within the aged care services sector.
+(They can have been employed within the sector for much longer though) This can include suppliers to the sector and those in the provision of care – community, home care and residential aged care.